gnolang/genesis/CONSTITUTION.md

 ## Article 1: The GovDAO

-The GovDAO exists to protect the long-term value of the chain.
+The GovDAO exists to protect the long-term value of the chain by creating a secure, decentralized, and subversion-resistant blockchain governance model.
 It is the governing body and the ultimate authority for decisions made about gno.land.

 GovDAO membership is public information.
 All GovDAO members will have to have their identity verified.
 All Members of the GovDAO must have known identities as defined in the charter, bylaws, and mandates of the GovDAO.